carloshellin/FlashPunk/_posts/2000-01-01-setting-up-flashdevelop.md

 <h2 id="install-flashdevelop">Step 1: Install FlashDevelop</h2>

-First order of business is to get FlashDevelop installed and running on your PC, so let’s do that.
+First order of business is to get FlashDevelop installed and running on your PC, so let's do that.
 Go to the [FlashDevelop website][1] and download the latest version.
-Unless you’re picky, just use the default installation preferences and follow through with the setup.
-When that’s done, move on to the next step.
+Unless you're picky, just use the default installation preferences and follow through with the setup.
+When that's done, move on to the next step.

 > <img src="/uploads/default/4/958e2ce212ad9b0a.png" width="304" height="100">
 >